megalithic/js-seed/README.md

 - Watchify (caching version of browserify for super fast rebuilds)
 - Compass
 - React (JSX compilation to JS)
+  - Flux'ish structure
+  - react-router and some basic routes
 - jQuery (from npm)
 - Non common-js vendor code (like a jQuery plugin)
 - LiveReload